eclipse-che/che-docs/CONTRIBUTION.md

 $ bash run.sh
 ```
 2. Go to `localhost:4000` in your browser.

+### Pull Request Process

+1. Eclipse Che documentation project follows a forking workflow.
+To learn more, read [Atlassian Git Tutorial, Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).
+Fork the repository and ensure you create all branches in your own fork before you start working.
+2. `master`  is the default working branch.
+Unless your change is intended for a specific version, submit the PR against the `master` branch.
+3. Specify as much information as possible in the PR template.

+//### Release branches

 ### Publishing documentation
 Che docs use Jekyll to convert `.adoc` (AsciiDoc) files into HTML pages.
 Docs are published at [https://www.eclipse.org/che/docs](https://www.eclipse.org/che/docs/).
 Updates are synced with a release cycle.